manatlan/htag/docs/calling_an_event.md

 After months of use, and more than 100 htag apps later, here are my notes ;-)

+**TODO**: talk about the "ev" mechanism introduced in "htag 0.100.x"

 ## First of all

 You should really understand than setting an onclick event, is just a javascript call.
 So this thing will work as expected, on client side :